9 Fixed Mindset VS Growth Mindset Real-World Examples

 1. Intelligence

-The basis of Carol Dweck’s research is largely on intelligence.
-This spawned from a childhood experience in which she had a teacher who sat everyone in the class according to their most recent IQ test scores.
+Carol Dweck’s research is largely based on intelligence.
+This spawned from a childhood experience in which she had a teacher who seated everyone in the class according to their most recent IQ test scores.

-This meant that the students with the highest IQ had the first seats in the class, and the rest of the class followed behind in descending order.
+This meant that the students with the highest IQ had the first seats in the class, and the rest followed behind in descending order.

-Dweck recalls that this was as damaging for those at the top as it was for those at the bottom, as students were defined by their test scores–and the students who were at the top (including herself) were always concerned about making a mistake and losing their spot.
+Dweck recalls that this was as damaging for those at the top as it was for those at the bottom, as students were defined by their test scores–and those at the top (including herself) were always concerned about making a mistake and losing their spot.

-Dweck finished the year wondering why her teacher believed so firmly that intelligence was a fixed trait, while Dweck believed it could be cultivated.
+Dweck finished the year wondering why her teacher believed so firmly that intelligence was a fixed trait while Dweck thought it could be cultivated.

-Dweck found in her subsequent research that people's personal views on where intelligence comes from has a huge impact on their motivation to learn.
+Dweck found in her subsequent research that people's personal views on where intelligence comes from have a huge impact on their motivation to learn.

-People with a fixed mindset–those who believe they’re either born with intelligence or they’re not–are largely focused on how smart they are, preferring to stick to tasks that they’re familiar with so they can avoid potentially making a mistake.
+People with a fixed mindset—those who believe they’re either born with intelligence or they’re not—are largely focused on how smart they are.
+They prefer to stick to tasks that they’re familiar with so they can avoid potentially making a mistake.

 On the other hand, people with a growth mindset see intelligence as something that can be gained with experience, so they want to keep challenging themselves with new tasks to improve upon their current abilities–even if it takes time, effort, and trial and error.

-Examples of fixed mindsets and growth mindsets regarding intelligence probably come up more in your everyday life than you realize.
+Examples of fixed mindsets and growth mindsets regarding intelligence probably occur more frequently in everyday life than you realize.

 But let’s look at a scenario where your boss approaches you with a new project that involves a new type of software that you’ve never heard of before.
 What are your first thoughts?